 Letter dated 4 April 2023 from the Secretary-General addressed to the President of the Security Council

-I have the honour to refer to Security Council resolution 2676 (2023), adopted on 8 March 2023, by which the Council decided to extend the mandate of the Panel of Experts on the Sudan until 12 March 2024, and requested me to take the necessary administrative measures to this effect.
+I have the honour to refer to resolution 2676 (2023), adopted on 8 March 2023, by which the Security Council decided to extend the mandate of the Panel of Experts on the Sudan until 12 March 2024 and requested me to take the necessary administrative measures to that effect.

 Accordingly, I wish to inform you that, after consulting with the Security Council Committee established pursuant to resolution 1591 (2005), I have appointed the following experts:

-Ms. Laura Victoria Bernal Moncada, armed groups (Colombia);
+Ms. Laura Victoria Bernal Moncada, armed groups (Colombia)

-Mr. Vincent Darracq, arms (France);
+Mr. Vincent Darracq, arms (France)

-Mr. Andrei Kolmakov, regional issues (Russian Federation);
+Mr. Andrei Kolmakov, regional issues (Russian Federation)

-Ms. Amber Larsen, international humanitarian law (Sweden); and
+Ms. Amber Larsen, international humanitarian law (Sweden)

-Mr. Thomas Bifwoli Wanjala, finance (Kenya).
+Mr. Thomas Bifwoli Wanjala, finance (Kenya)

 I have designated Ms. Bernal to serve as the Coordinator of the Panel of Experts.

-I would be grateful if you could bring this letter to the attention of the members of the Security Council.
+I should be grateful if you would bring this matter to the attention of the members of the Security Council.

-António Guterres
+(Signed) António Guterres